M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 <Reason>

-As a result, I will consider the ticket resolved and closed unless you raise any objections or further input.
+As a result, we will consider the ticket resolved and closed unless you provide any further input or raise objections.
+If you do provide input, we will reopen the ticket as needed.

 Please feel free to reach out if you have any concerns.